Shopify/hydrogen/rfc/routing.md

 ## Route manifest

-A built-in resource route is available that contains a manifest of all routes defined within the Hydrogen app.
+A built-in resource route is available at `/route-manifest.json` and contains a manifest of all routes defined within the Hydrogen app.
 All routes of a given resource type are within the `resourceRoutes` property.
 All other routes are defined within the `customRoutes` property:

 ```ts
 {